fiskl-accounting/help-docs/docs/getting-started/Journies/company-settings.md

 ### Company settings

 :::info
-You can all your company settings after your account has been created apart from your company currency.
+You can do all your company settings after your account has been created apart from your company currency.
 :::

 Company settings is where you set: